-The points that are clipped those points whose y values are outside a certain range defined by <limit1> and <limit2>.
-If neither <limit1> nor <limit2> are present, the clip range is taken to be outside the graph minimum and maximum y-axis values.
-If only <limit1> is present then the clip range is outside the region from -<limit1> to +<limit1>.
-If both are present than the range is from <limit1> to <limit2>.
+The points that are clipped those points whose y values are outside a certain range defined by and limit2>.
+If neither limit1> nor limit2> are present, the clip range is taken to be outside the graph minimum and maximum y-axis values.
+If only limit1> is present then the clip range is outside the region from -to +to +limit1>.
+If both are present than the range is from limit1> to limit2>.

+'''

 The -gang switch is apply a clip to corresponding data in a d2_data structure.
-For example

-'''

-clip -g orbit.x !
+For example clip -g orbit.x !
 Clips both orbit.x and orbit.y

 '''